wildonion/gem/core/panel/README.md

 - register/delete/edit new twitter tasks and users
 - get all withdrawals, deposits, checkouts, users, users tasks and twitter tasks
 - create a new chatroom launchpad (generate `N` number of nfts using AI for future mintings)
 - get a chatroom launchpad statistics info
-- advieh process for a collection
 - chatroom launchpad endpoints (create, edit and fetch)

 ### 👨🏻‍💻 Dev Access